AMI-system/ami_setup/README.md

 sudo ./install.sh
 ```

-If this doesn't work, you may need to make the script executable first with:
+If this doesn't work, you may need to make the script executable first:
 ```bash
 sudo chmod +x install.sh
 ```